Arezki Aït-Larbi

-Arezki Aït-Larbi (born August 11, 1955, in Aït Si Amara in the commune of Aït Yahia (in Kabylia, Algeria)), is an Algerian journalist and human rights activist.
+Arezki Aït-Larbi (Aṛezqi At Lɛrbi, born August 11, 1955, in Aït Si Amara in the commune of Aït Yahia (in Kabylia, Algeria)), is an Algerian journalist and human rights activist.

 Biography

 Berber Spring activist, he was arrested on April 20, 1980, and brought before the State Security Court with 23 other people.
 All were released, without trial, on bail on June 26, 1980.